icopy-site/awesome/docs/awesome/awesome-smart-tv.md

 ## Remote control protocols
 * [DLNA](https://en.wikipedia.org/wiki/Digital_Living_Network_Alliance) - Industry-wide standard for sharing data over a home network.
 Depending on the DLNA-compatible devices you own, you might be able to stream films from your laptop to your TV, play an MP3 stored on your phone over your hi-fi system, or print a photo from your tablet on your home printer.
+* [DIAL](https://github.com/vitalets/awesome-smart-tv/blob/master/http://www.dial-multiscreen.org/) - Developed by Netflix and Google, this protocol alows client devices (https://github.com/vitalets/awesome-smart-tv/blob/master/like smartphone, tablet, or computer) to discover apps on server devices (https://github.com/vitalets/awesome-smart-tv/blob/master/like a smart TV or streaming box) and launch content on them.
 * [Wi-Fi Direct](https://en.wikipedia.org/wiki/Wi-Fi_Direct) - Standard enabling devices to easily connect with each other without requiring a wireless access point.
 * [Miracast](https://github.com/vitalets/awesome-smart-tv/blob/master/https://en.wikipedia.org/wiki/Miracast) - Standard for wireless connections from devices (https://github.com/vitalets/awesome-smart-tv/blob/master/such as laptops, tablets, or smartphones) to displays (https://github.com/vitalets/awesome-smart-tv/blob/master/such as TVs, monitors or projectors).
 Works over Wi-Fi Direct.